 At that time, around 10:30 am, the ADK lot at Heart Lake was already full and I counted over 200 cars parked on the side of the road from ADK to South Meadow Road, approximately 1 mile.
 Many people were walking on the road towards Heart Lake to access a trailhead.
 Van Laer routed other hikers and campers to park along the South Meadow Road and to access the High Peaks through the fire road to Marcy Dam.
 While it struck me as an odd thing to see a Forest Ranger at a traffic stop, with emergency lights flashing from the Ranger Truck and Van Laer standing with an orange cone, as I observed the scene it seemed an effective interdiction, given the chronic shortage of Rangers, to provide coherence to a scene that could otherwise be overrun, chaotic and dangerous.

 At the base of the Cascade Mountain trailhead, the Adirondack 46ers had set up a tent and table with educational materials.
 The table was manned by three volunteers who all wore official-looking shirts with shoulder patches.
-They provided Leave No Trace materials, educated people about Forest Preserve rules, provided trash bags, showed people how to bury and burn their feces, and told them where the privies were located at the base of the mountain and in one location near the summit.
+They provided Leave No Trace materials, educated people about Forest Preserve rules, provided trash bags, showed people how to dispose of human waste, and told them where the privies were located at the base of the mountain and in one location near the summit.
 I watched as the three 46ers volunteers engaged hikers and from my time watching and chatting with them I saw most hikers pause and listen.
 The 46ers did this work through an agreement with the Department of Environmental Conservation (DEC) and their outreach at Cascade Mountain is seen as a possible prototype for an expanded effort to other popular High Peaks trailheads in the future, such as Giant Mountain, a station at Marcy Dam, among others.

 On the summit of Cascade there was a Summit Steward from the program jointly administered by The Nature Conservancy-Adirondack Mountain Club-DEC.
 I talked to the Steward, who was friendly and enthusiastic.
 Though Cascade Mountain does not have the rare alpine summit vegetation of 16 other High Peaks, it does have erosion problems and the Steward educated people about how the enjoy a High Peaks summit in a way that does no harm.